rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-windows.md

 type: article
 created_date: '2013-09-25'
 created_by: Brint Ohearn
-last_modified_date: '2018-10-05'
+last_modified_date: '2019-01-08'
-last_modified_by: Kate Dougherty
+last_modified_by: Derek Yiu
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article demonstrates how to load an SSH private key into PuTTY in order to connect to a [Microsoft&reg; Windows&reg;
+This article demonstrates how to load an SSH private key into PuTTY in order to connect to a Linux server.
-server](https://www.rackspace.com/microsoft/windows).
 You need the following software to complete this task:

 1.  **PuTTY**: A client for managing SSH sessions